sidchopp/books-app-graphQL/README.md

 Let's fireup a MongoDB instance, where we will store our data about books and authors.

+- Install mongoose package in server folder so that our app can talk with MongoDB `npm i mongoose`
-- Install dotenv package in server `npm i dotenv`
+- Install dotenv package in server folder `npm i dotenv`
 - Create a file `.env` in the server folder and inside that file store the connection string of the MongoDB instance( for security)
 - Go to `app.js` file and add this code: